maxpareschi/Qi/docs/Qi-specifications.md

 the flow of the application is as follows:
 1. the main application gets launched.
-2. it scans in the userdata directory for the "Qi" folder and retrieves the main app configuration.
+2. it scans in the userdata directory for the "Qi" folder and retrieves the main app configuration. (or the main Qi/ dir in dev mode)
 3. looking at the configuration, it finds the shared location where the addons are kept. this could be a git repo or a shared directory on the network.
 4. it downloads any missing addon based on the current production bundle in the config.
-The addons will be stored in the %userdata%/Qi/addons folder for local access.
+The addons will be stored in the %userdata%/Qi/addons folder for local access (or in Qi/addons in dev mode). the searchable path can also be a list, so addons can be stored anywhere reachable in the network or in the local client.
 5. register all production tagged addons.
 6. any addon that gets registered will load its configuration in a configuration manager
 7. The addons will then initialize